 |Manual will be issued on the first day of class.|

-Contact the Bridge Watch Rating Program Coordinator for more information on the program or your funding eligibility.
+Download the program application form and the Candidate Document Number (CDN) form to start the application process.
+Contact the Bridge Watch Rating Program Coordinator for more information on the program and your funding eligibility:

 Questions or comments?

 Sign up to receive updates, invitations to events, and information about BCIT and your program.

 We promise not to spam you, we won’t share your personal information, and you can unsubscribe at any time.

 Programs and courses are subject to change without notice.